fivetran/dbt_linkedin/README.md

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Linkedin Ad Analytics onnector syncing data into your destination.
+- At least one Fivetran Linkedin Ad Analytics connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 #### Databricks Dispatch Configuration